dabramovitch/condensed-metaphysics/index.md

-## Welcome Condensed Metaphysics
+## Welcome to Condensed Metaphysics

 This is a bludgeoning blog.

-I mean burgeoning.
+...I mean burgeoning.